michel-medema/chuffed-caching/README.md

 A clone of version 0.13.2 of [Chuffed](https://github.com/chuffed/chuffed) to which a caching option has been added to exploit subproblem dominance as defined by Chu et al [1].
 The code is a clone of the corresponding branch of the original repository with full history to make it easier to integrate any future changes from the original repository into this version of Chuffed.

-TODO: Only store values of fixed variables?
+TODO: Only store values of fixed variables in keys?

 ## Usage